 Travelling time: 4 hrs 57 min

-One of the best weekend getaways from Delhi, Alwar city in Rajasthan is dotted with several architectural and natural wonders such as temples, palaces, lakes and forts.
+One of the best weekend getaways from Delhi in Winter, Alwar city in Rajasthan is dotted with several architectural and natural wonders such as temples, palaces, lakes and forts.
 Encircled by the Aravali Ranges, this heritage city of Rajasthan has some nice museums too.
 This is an ideal location for a peaceful and cultural vacation.
 Probably the oldest Rajasthani Kingdom, Alwar was a part of Matsya territories, way back in 1500 BC.
 For wildlife enthusiasts, visit to Sariska Tiger Reserve and National Park, is a must.
 Siliserh Lake, Vijay Mandir Mahal, Company Bagh, Bala Qila, Government Museum, City Palace, Vijay Mandir Palace, Karni Mata Temple are some of the popular attractions in Alwar.

 Distance from Delhi: Around 168 km